CUBRID/cubrid-manual/en/sql/query/hq.rst

           3  'b'          'c'              4            1  '/a/b/c/b'
           4  'c'          'b'              5            1  '/a/b/c/b/c'

-The belows shows to output dates of March, 2013(201303) with a hierarchical query.
+The below shows to output dates of March, 2013(201303) with a hierarchical query.

 .. code-block:: sql